More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 For password storage, you also must select a program that has 256-bit (or stronger) open source encryption.
 The more security experts who have had a chance to review the software for weaknesses the better.
 Proprietary software doesn’t get as many eyes checking for problems; companies are proud of their software, and look at how good it is, not where is it weak.

 You also need a program that you have on your computer, and your password keeper has to be able to work from your thumb drive, and/or your tablet or phone.
-A web based solution is okay if you synchronize to them; you can’t risk their business suddenly closing with all your passwords gone.
+A web based solution is okay if you synchronize to them or can easily backup the data to your computer in an encrypted format (e.g. a .zip file with a password); you can’t risk their business suddenly closing with all your passwords gone.

 This is not a complete list of good password keepers, but these work very well, and are trusted sources:

-The password manager I am currently using is LastPass, free for all devices.
-I used to use KeePass.
+The password manager I am currently using is LastPass, free for all devices (but free is either for desktop or for mobile, not both).

-LastPass is easier to use than KeePass, in several small but important ways.
+LastPass is easier to use than KeePass (which I used to use), in several small but important ways.
 It notices when you visit a site, and offers to fill in the login form for you.
-It notices when you log into a site that you haven’t added yet to LasPass, and offers to save the login information into LastPass.
+(Or you can configure it, per site, to let you pick which login name to use, for example I host websites for several clients.)
+It notices when you log into a site that you haven’t added yet to LastPass, and offers to save the login information into LastPass.
 It also has fields for some common information, for example credit cards and WiFi credentials.

 They also have a paid version, with additional features.
 The most interesting paid feature is much better sharing of passwords, for example with a spouse.
 With the free version, you can specify single password entries to share with a specific person; you can even specify whether they can see the shared password or only use LastPass to fill it in when they log into a site.

 On Windows, I download almost all my shareware and open source software from CNET or SourceForge.
-For iOS and Andrioid, use the main Apple and Google libraries.
+For iOS and Android, use the main Apple and Google libraries.

-Get KeePass and also get the portable version (runs off your thumb drive).
+If you want a password keeper that is completely on your computer (doesn’t talk to some company’s computer for storage), look at KeePass and also get the portable version (runs off your thumb drive).
 (Unless you have a strong reason to use the original version, which is still being maintained, get the KeePass 2.x edition.)
-The main site is on SourceForge (downloads here), and the KeePass web site is excellent for learning what makes good password software, even if their software isn’t what you use, e.g. you use OS/X but don’t have Mono.
-Are versions or ports for Android, OS/X with Mono, iPhone, Linux.
+The main site is on SourceForge (downloads here), and the KeePass web site is excellent for learning what makes good password software, even if their software isn’t what you use.
+I used to use KeePass, before switching to LastPass.
+KeePass has versions or ports for Android, OS/X with Mono, iPhone, Linux.
 Some of the key features:

 - KeePass supports the Advanced Encryption Standard (AES, Rijndael) and the Twofish algorithm to encrypt its password databases.
 Both of these ciphers are regarded as being very secure.
 For example, AES became effective as a U.S. Federal government standard and is approved by the National Security Agency (NSA) for top secret information.